Publication date: 14 Aug 2025

 2026 Kentucky Derby

-This will be the 152nd edition of the Kentucky Derby, which is rightly called “the most exciting two minutes in sports.”
-Horses will compete over the classic 1¼ mile distance, and the race will attract thousands of spectators in the stands and millions in front of their screens.
+In 2026, the race will take place on Saturday, May 2.
+This will be the 152nd running of the Kentucky Derby, often called “the most exciting two minutes in sports.”
+Horses will compete over the classic 1¼-mile distance, with thousands of spectators filling the stands at Churchill Downs.

 In 1919, Sir Barton became the first horse to win all three Triple Crown races.